purdiea/Git-Intro/Command-Line-Git.md

 ### Looking at repository, editing file, and pushing back to GitHub

 * Investigate repo

+ Checking how you are connected to GitHub
+ >git remote -v

+ If this is https: then you won't be able to access using 2 factor authentication.
+Instead, you need to be connected via ssh  which will look like this `git@github.com:MoveOnOrg/analytics.git`

+ If you are in the https version and what to change, you can run this
+ >git remote set-url origin git@github.com:MoveOnOrg/analytics.git

+ The last part `analytics` is the name of the repo.

  Look at files within the directory, then open up the repository that you cloned and look in it.
  >ls